 Why this matters: Because mental sanity matters.
 These new messages give you all the details of the data truncation issue so you can just fix it and get on with your day!

 Cost of adoption: None.
 It’s the new default (loving all of these)!

 Cost of adoption: Change your index scripts to use the new RESUMABLE option.
-Pretty easy (and another one!).
+Pretty easy (another one!).

-What this is: Polybase is SQL Server’s module that allows fast and parallel T-SQL queries that can go out into external storage (usually HDFS on-prem) and bring the results seamlessly as a T-SQL result set.
+What this is: Polybase is SQL Server’s module that allows fast and parallel T-SQL queries that can go out into external storage (usually HDFS on-prem) and return results seamlessly as a T-SQL result set.
 With SQL 2019, Polybase is getting expanded to support Oracle, Teradata, MongoDb and more.

-Cost of adoption: This one definitely requires some work as you would want multiple Polybase nodes, set up the connectivity to your other database platforms and then test the performance of those queries.
+Cost of adoption: This one definitely requires some work as you’d want multiple Polybase nodes, and would have to set up connectivity to your other database platforms, then test the performance of those queries.

 What this is: This is a new Dynamic Management Function called sys.dm_exec_query_plan_stats that will track the last ACTUAL execution plan for a query if you enable the lightweight query profiling feature (which you probably should do).